Naratriptan

-Naratriptan (trade names include Amerge) is a triptan drug marketed by GlaxoSmithKline and is used for the treatment of migraine headaches.
-It is a selective 5-HT1 receptor subtype agonist.
+Naratriptan, sold under the brand names Amerge and Naramig among others, is a triptan drug marketed by GlaxoSmithKline and is used for the treatment of migraine headaches.
+It is a selective serotonin 5-HT1 receptor family agonist.

 It was patented in 1987 and approved for medical use in 1997.

 Medical uses

 Naratriptan is used for the treatment of the acute migraine attacks and the symptoms of migraine, including severe, throbbing headaches that sometimes are accompanied by nausea and sensitivity to sound or light.

 Efficacy

 A meta-analysis of 53 clinical trials has shown that all triptans are effective for treating migraine at marketed doses and that naratriptan, although less effective than sumatriptan and rizatriptan was more effective than placebo in reducing migraine symptoms at two hours and efficacy was demonstrated in almost two thirds of subjects after four hours of treatment.

 Side effects

-Side effects include: dizziness, drowsiness, tingling of the hands or feet, nausea, dry mouth and unsteadiness.
-If these effects persist or worsen, notify your doctor promptly.
-Side-effects which are unlikely and which should be promptly reported include: chest pain/pressure, throat pain/pressure, unusually fast/slow/irregular pulse, one-sided muscle weakness, vision problems, cold/bluish hands or feet, stomach pain, bloody diarrhea, mental/mood changes, and fainting.
-In the unlikely event you have a serious allergic reaction to this drug, seek immediate medical attention.
-Symptoms of a serious allergic reaction include: rash, itching, swelling, severe dizziness, trouble breathing (swelling of the throat).
+Side effects are similar to other triptan medications, with the incidence of side effects reportedly being lower than sumatriptan, and side effects occurring rarely except when above 2.5mg.
+The risk of triptan side effects is also in general low, according to a systematic review.
+Side effects include: sensations of warmth/heat, dizziness, drowsiness, tingling of the hands or feet, nausea, dry mouth and unsteadiness, chest pain/pressure, throat pain/pressure, unusually fast/slow/irregular pulse, and mental/mood changes.
+The tingling and heaviness and sensation of warmth/heat is characteristic of selective 5-HT1 agonists.